General Confederation of Labour (Argentina): Revival and new divisions

 The four-year schism ended in 2016 following a series of austerity measures decreed by newly elected President Mauricio Macri.
 Representatives of most CGT unions agreed on a framework on July 22 that would reunify the CGT under a triumvirate led by Rodolfo Daer, Juan Carlos Schmidt, and Carlos Acuña.
 Each represents the three CGT factions: Daer, the CGT-Alsina led by Antonio Caló; Schmidt, the CGT-Azopardo led by Hugo Moyano; and Acuña, the Blue & White CGT (the most conservative) led by Luis Barrionuevo.
 The triumvirate was formally sworn in on August 22.

+Upon the election of Javier Milei and subsequent protests against him, CGT, with its now seven million members, led a national general strike.